 - contains clots.

-Your surgeon will usually advise you not to have sex for at least six weeks after your operation.
-This is to give your wound time to heal properly.
-After that, you will be able to get back to your usual sex life.
-But it is not unusual to need more time before you feel ready, especially if you are having other treatments as well.
+Not having sex for at least 6 weeks after your operation gives your wound time to heal properly.
+After that, you can have sex.
+But it is normal to need more time before you feel ready, especially if you are having other treatments.

 - anything that involves heavy lifting, pushing, pulling or stretching.

 Your physiotherapist or nurse will be able to give you advice about physical activity.

 You may find it uncomfortable to drive for a few weeks after surgery.
 Ask your nurse or doctor for advice on when it will be safe for you to start driving again.
 Some insurance companies have guidelines about this.
 You may want to contact your insurer to check you are covered to drive.

 This can happen if nerves in the tissue around the cervix need to be cut to remove the cancer.
 This can affect your bladder, bowel or sexual response.
 Your surgeon may use nerve-sparing or nerve-preserving surgery to reduce the risk of these complications.

 If your lymph nodes have been removed, there is a risk you will develop swelling in one or both legs.
 This is called lymphoedema.
 It is caused by a build-up of lymph fluid that cannot drain away because the lymph nodes have been removed.
 It is more likely to happen if you have radiotherapy or chemoradiation to the pelvic area after surgery.